Tasmanian Alcohol Action Framework 2010-2015 – Rising Above the Influence

 Brewers Association of Australia and New Zealand

-A synopsis of the matters raised in submissions is currently being developed.
-It will provide a summary of the issues and responses rather than an analysis of the issues.
-It will be placed on this website later in December.
+A synopsis of the matters raised in submissions has been developed.
+It provides a summary of the issues and responses rather than an analysis of the issues.

 Submissions will be developed into a second paper that will include proposed amendments to the Act or in administrative changes in the way the Act is applied.
 This paper will be made available on this website during March/April 2014 and interested parties will be invited to comment.